m8masha/getting_and_cleaning/README.md

 Work done.
 ========
 I completed all 5 steps mentioned above, but in another order.
+<p> Preliminary work. </p>
-<b> Preliminary work. </b> I downloaded and unzipped files manually.
-The "submit your assignment” page says that "the code should have a file run_analysis.R in the main directory that <b> can be run as long as the Samsung data is in your working directory </b> ",  so it is not an error or drawback.
+I downloaded and unzipped files manually.
+The "submit your assignment” page says that "the code should have a file run_analysis.R in the main directory that <i> can be run as long as the Samsung data is in your working directory </i> ",  so it is not an error or drawback.
-<b> Run_analysis.
-R </b>
+<p> Run_analysis.
+R </p>
 <p>  1.
 The code in Run_analysis.
 R merges corresponding  data sets: </p>
 <p>   - with labels of activity names for test and train into data set “y” </p>
 <p>   - with test and train subjects into data set “subj” </p>